wmarshall484/DSI_LECTURES_2/multi-armed-bandit/jack_bennetto/jb-multi-armed-bandit.md

 # What Is a Multi-Armed Bandit?

-Each slot machine (a.k.a. one-armed bandit) has a difference (unknown!) chance of winning.
+Each slot machine (a.k.a. one-armed bandit) has a different (unknown!) chance of winning.

 How do you maximize your total payout after a finite number of plays?